How Whole Grains May Help in Suppressing Lupus Symptoms

 The effect of this trauma on your cells causes chronic or long-term inflammation.
 It can cause swollen glands, sensitivity to sun rays, rashes, and painful joints.
 The signs and symptoms of lupus effect different people in different ways.

-Fibre has a positive role in suppressing inflammation by reducing the type of pathogenic microbes which promote inflammation.
-When a diet included adequate fibre a harmful strain of bacteria called Lactobacillus reuteri was suppressed.
-When you have the right food or prebiotic fibre to feed the microbes in your gut, they stay alive and healthy and there is no room for the pathogenic varieties to take their place and cause ill health outcomes in your body.
+Fiber has a positive role in suppressing inflammation by reducing the type of pathogenic microbes which promote inflammation.
+When a diet included adequate fiber a harmful strain of bacteria called Lactobacillus reuteri was suppressed.
+When you have the right food or prebiotic fiber to feed the microbes in your gut, they stay alive and healthy and there is no room for the pathogenic varieties to take their place and cause ill health outcomes in your body.

 Take home message: There are several factors which are linked to lupus including your genetics and the environment.
 It is important to seek the support of your GP and an Accredited Practising Dietitian for personalised dietary advice.
 Your diet is one factor which is under your control and may help to suppress the symptoms associated with lupus and may help you to gain a better quality of life.

 Zegarra-Ruiz DF, El Beidaq A, Iñiguez AJ, Lubrano Di Ricco M, Manfredo Vieira S, Ruff WE, et al. A Diet-Sensitive Commensal Lactobacillus Strain Mediates TLR7-Dependent Systemic Autoimmunity.
 Cell Host & Microbe.
 2019;25(1):113-27.e6.